 - Patient self-collected CT/GC nucleic acid amplification tests (NAATs) specimens at urogenital and extragenital sites based on sexual history risk

 This multi-site initiative assessed quantitative and qualitative findings to inform the subsequent evaluation of the implementation of these evidence-based interventions.

-During the STI SPNS initiative, the Center for Infectious Disease Management and Research (CIDMAR) at Howard University, one of the clinical demonstration sites, explored innovative methods to reduce stigma and mitigate the STI epidemic impacting young adults with HIV in Washington, DC.
+During the STI SPNS initiative, the (CIDMAR) at Howard University, one of the clinical demonstration sites, explored innovative methods to reduce stigma and mitigate the STI epidemic impacting young adults with HIV in Washington, DC.